ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Logout

 "We call the logout() of the Auth module.
-This will delete the user’s token from localstorage and redirect the user to the homepage."
+This will delete the user’s token from local storage and redirect the user to the homepage."

 ```javascript
 methods: {